 The importance of verifying the establishment of affiliation during minority

-The verification of the establishment of the affiliation prior to the submission of the process is very important, because as mentioned above, the nationality process may be unfeasible if the affiliation is not established in Portugal, even if it is established in the country where the individual was born or registered.
+The verification of the establishment of the affiliation before the submission of the process is very important, because as mentioned above, the nationality process may be unfeasible if the affiliation is not established in Portugal, even if it is established in the country where the individual was born or registered.

 It should be noted that the rules for establishing the affiliation are not included in the Nationality Law, but in the Civil Code and Civil Registry Code, and have varied over the years, being dispersed also in other diplomas, so a superficial knowledge of the current law will not help.

-Moreover, affiliation may even be established in Portugal but, if it is not established at the time of minority, it has no value.
+Moreover, affiliation may even be established in Portugal but, if it is not established at the time of the minority, it has no value.

-Many applicants believe that simply because they have a Portuguese parent or grandfather their process is guaranteed and during the process they are faced with these impediments, when they have already made a huge investment of time and money.
+Many applicants believe that simply because they have a Portuguese parent or grandfather their process is guaranteed and during the process, they are faced with these impediments when they have already made a huge investment of time and money.

-Thus, the previous analysis made by a competent professional can avoid unnecessary expenses and the monitoring of the process by someone with knowledge of the current and previous Portuguese law can give greater security in the defense of the applicant’s right.
+Thus, the previous analysis made by a competent professional can avoid unnecessary expenses and the monitoring of the process by someone with knowledge of the current and previous Portuguese law can give greater security in the defense of the applicant’s rights.